douglasselph/dug-projects/leaf/doc/HUMAN_BASELINE_CULTIVATION_PLAN.md

 Crossing a visible Buy cost threshold is a useful ordinary-human heuristic and should remain part of Cultivation valuation.

-However, `PurchaseThresholdHeuristics.purchasingPower()` currently counts all Critters, while the certified Buy strategy normally protects 2 Bees and 1 Worm and makes surplus Critter spending probabilistic.
+The original `PurchaseThresholdHeuristics.purchasingPower()` model counted all Critters, while certified Buy protects 2 Bees and 1 Worm and makes surplus Critter spending probabilistic.

 A3 approved using normal spendable purchasing power: Hand dice plus only Critter value above the shared 2-Bee/1-Worm protected reserve. `HumanBaselinePolicy.normalPurchasingPower(context)` encapsulates this model.
 B2 now supplies that policy value to Plant activation scoring and to the Compost, Mulch, and Sunlight Round Effect scorers, so their Cultivation Buy-threshold calculations no longer treat protected Critters as ordinary spending power.